dannyglv182/portfolio/README.md

 	 - Used to style the site and add components like the Bootstrap Accordion.

 - Javascript
-	-  Used to make manage text on the site and validate the contact form.
+	-  Used to manage text on the site and validate the contact form.

 - [formsubmit.co](https://formsubmit.co/)
 	- Sends the contact form as an email.